IU-PR/Capstone_project/content/docs/2025/PALTUS/week1.md

 https://github.com/IU-Capstone-Project-2025/PALTUS

 ## Project Idea
-An AI-powered self-learning planner that helps users create personalized study plans for any topic, using GigaChat to generate lessons, structure schedules, and track progress with gamification to maintain engagement.
+An AI-powered self-learning planner that helps users create personalized study plans for any topic, using AI-model to generate lessons, structure schedules, and track progress with gamification to maintain engagement.
+User can add a course using AI-model interaction: user writes that he wants to learn some discipline, adds amount of lessons and available time, then AI-model generates a full course depending on user’s preferences and requested topic.
+The main goal - courses are built to fit user’s comfort and free time.
+Lessons include an option to edit the course model or lesson topics, add notes on each lesson and see the description of the generated course.
+Everything is customisable individually, starting from lesson amount and lesson duration, ending with calendar dates and time.
+There will be an option to give feedback to in a chat with AI-model after lesson or a course.

 ## Problem Statement
 Many students and self-learners struggle to structure their self-study process, leading to inconsistencies and inefficiencies.
 Existing platforms lack personalization and flexibility, often resulting in lost motivation.